-Capital assets are stated at cost or deemed cost less accumulated amortization.
+Capital assets are stated at cost less accumulated amortization.
 Contributed assets are recorded at fair value at the date of contribution.
 Repairs and maintenance costs are charged to expense.
 Betterments which extend the estimated life of an asset are capitalized.
 Amortization is provided on a declining balance basis at the following rates: